Skip to content

 You clear Windows Security history in Windows 11 by manually deleting entries from the Protection history page within the Windows Security app.

-After completing the steps, your Protection history list will be empty.
-This action only affects the display of past events and does not alter your current security settings or protection status.
+Once completed, your Protection history list will be empty.
+This simply removes the visible log entries and does not impact your current security settings or protection status.

 Prerequisites: Tamper Protection